Newsletters

 How to Do It

 Start on hands and knees with toes touching a wall.
-Clasp hands and use forearms for support as you put the crown of your head on the floor.
+Clasp your hands and use your forearms for support as you put the crown of your head on the floor.
 Straighten legs, lift hips, and put one foot on the wall at hip height, then follow with the other.
 Hold for 10 breaths.

 Egg-Shaped Headstand